 The team consisted of the climbers David Allan of the Durban Museum, Charl Brummer of KZN Wildlife, a Swiss biologist who assisted in fitting the satellite transmitter, and raptor enthusiast Alan Howell of KZN Wildlife.
 The project is being coordinated by Krüger.

 The team abseiled down to the nest, collected the chick and brought it to the top of the cliff.
 Several measurements were taken as well as blood samples for genetic analysis and gender determination.

 Each satellite transmitter was then fitted before the climber lowered the chick back onto the nest.
 In both cases the chicks went straight to the back of the nest and rested whilst the adults circled the nest making sure all was well.
 Both chicks looked in very good condition and were slightly heavier than the average for wild juvenile birds.

 Neither seemed perturbed about the satellite transmitter on their backs.
 These devices weigh 40 grams and transmit location information to satellites.
 This information is then downloaded to a website so that researchers can follow their movement patterns.
-These birds are expected to fledge in about two to three weeks time.
-The negative impact of the exercise is assumed negligible but researchers will keep an eye on the nests this year and during the next breeding season.
+These birds were expected to fledge in about two to three weeks' time.
+The negative impact of the exercise is assumed negligible but researchers kept an eye on the nests during the year and during the next breeding season.